 Specific Gardening Types & Locations (01)

-This website gives an introduction to the field of hydroponics.
+HowStuffWorks.com provides a substantial introduction to the field of hydroponics.
 Plants grown in soil-free gardens have the perfect balance of nutrients and water delivered directly to their roots.
 Crops are no longer forced to expend their limited energy searching for water and food.
 They grow faster, larger and healthier; paving the way for an even better garden.

 Container Gardening Tips

-Billed as a "complete guide to container gandering" this site is full of tips on how to start a container garden.
+Billed as a "complete guide to container gardening" this site is full of tips on how to start a container garden.
 Growing plants in pots, in addition to other objects can offer gardeners a wide range of enjoyable and creative ways to create and maintain your garden.
 This site was created since interest in container gardening has escalated steadily since it became popular in Southern California in the 1950s.
 The site has a message board and provides a list and description of good plants for container gardening: 1) herbs (e.g., sage, rosemary, chives, dill), 2) vegetables and fruit (apples, cucumber, cherry, fig, eggplant), 3) flowers (lily of the Nile, asparagus fern, daylily), 4) bulbs (tulilps, hyacinth, snowdrop, iris), 5) shrubs and trees (crape myrtle, bougainvillea), and 6) odds and ends such as bamboo and cacti.
 The guide will help you select the right containers and their ideal locations so you can plan and grow a beautiful garden in containers.growing plants in pots or urns in addition to other objects, offers you a variety of enjoyable and creative ways to maintain and experiment with your garden.

 The Patio Garden